ggramlich26/BZ10_upgrade/README.md

 - Time (Version 1.5.0)
 - MCP23017 (Version	1.1.2), not Adafruit MCP23017!

 Some libraries are also added as source code.
 If you use the Arduino IDE, please move all files from the libraries/library name/src/ directly into your project directory.

 ## Setting your WiFi credentials
+The machine can be configured to connect to your own home WiFi network via a simple web interface:
+ 1. Turn the machine off
+ 2. Set the brewing switch to manual mod

 ## Setting up Blynk
 You can use the following virtual pins for communication with your espresso machine:
 - V1: Boiler temperature in °C (display)